rivosinc/JumpStart/README.md

 Jumpstart provides a set of basic API functions that help with writing diags.
 These are listed in [jumpstart_functions.h](jumpstart_functions.h).

+**Diags are expected to follow the [RISC-V ABI Calling Convention](https://github.com/riscv-non-isa/riscv-elf-psabi-doc/blob/master/riscv-cc.adoc).**

+**The Thread Pointer (x4) and Global Pointer (x3) registers are reserved for jumpstart purposes and should not be used in diags.** TP is used to point to a per hart attributes structure and GP is used as a temporary in jumpstart routines.

 Diags are expected to provide sources (C and assembly files) and it's attributes in a YAML file.

-**Diags are expected to follow the [RISC-V ABI Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf).** For example, a diag cannot use the Thread Pointer register (x4) for it's own purposes.

 For example, `test003` has:
 * Sources